Philadelphia, Wilmington and Baltimore Railroad: 1838: Merger

-Expansion
+The Susquehanna interruption was eventually bridged under pressure of the heavy traffic needs in 1864–5, the later days of the Civil War.
+After a disastrous storm damaged the new spans, reconstruction began anew and was completed by 1866.
+In November 1866, the Susquehanna River was bridged at last by the PW&B Bridge, a 3,269-foot (996 m) wooden truss, finally creating a continuous rail connection between Philadelphia and Baltimore.

 In Baltimore, the PW&B's terminus and business office sat at the southwest corner of President and Fleet Streets, east of the Jones Falls, the eventual future site of the President Street Station.
 The line ran east along Fleet Street, turned southeast onto Boston Street and ran along the waterfront past Canton before turning northeast and leaving the city limits, heading east, then northeast towards the Susquehanna.

-In Philadelphia, the line ended at Broad Street and Prime Avenue (today Washington Avenue), where it connected with the Southwark Rail-Road (built in 1835) to reach the Delaware River.
+In Philadelphia, the line ended at Broad Street and Prime Avenue, which is now Washington Avenue, where it connected with the Southwark Rail-Road, built in 1835, to reach the Delaware River.

-In 1839, the railroad's ticket agents advertised daily mail-and-passenger trains that left Baltimore's old original Pratt Street station (at South Charles Street) of the B&O (before 1857-65 construction of the now-famous Camden Street Station) at 9:30 a.m., stopped for lunch in Wilmington, and reached the Market Street depot in Philadelphia at 4 p.m.
+In 1839, the railroad's ticket agents advertised daily mail-and-passenger trains that left Baltimore's old original Pratt Street station at South Charles Street of the B&O (before 1857-65 construction of the now-famous Camden Street Station) at 9:30 a.m., stopped for lunch in Wilmington, Delaware, and reached the Market Street depot in Philadelphia at 4 p.m.

+In 1844, Samuel Morse arranged for the B&O line to reach Washington, D.C., from Philadelphia and Baltimore by agreeing to allow the builder to use the PW&B right-of-way in exchange for the use of the communications equipment.

+Expansion into Delaware

+The PB&W expanded into Delaware on March 15, 1839, when it purchased the New Castle and Frenchtown Railroad which ran from New Castle, Delaware, to Frenchtown, Maryland.
+However, it took 13 years to connect this line to the rest of the PW&B system.
+To bridge this gap, the New Castle and Wilmington Railroad was chartered in 1839 and opened in late 1852.
+To expand the railroad south into the Delmarva Peninsula, the PW&B financed construction of the Delaware Railroad, which in 1856 connected to the combined lines at Bear, Delaware.
+The PW&B took over operations of the Delaware RR on January 1, 1857.
+In 1859, the NC&F was abandoned west of the junction with the Delaware Railroad at Bear.
+By 1866, these moves and others allowed the PW&B to dominate the Delmarva Peninsula rail market.